Technology

 ASHPs look similar to air-conditioning units.
 They are less disruptive to install than ground source heat pumps, as they do not require any digging in your garden.

 An ASHP works a bit like a refrigerator in reverse.
 The process consists of an evaporator, a compressor and a condenser.
-The ASHP absorbs heat from the outside air, then the heat pump compressor increases the temperature of that heat.
+The ASHP absorbs heat from the outside air into a liquid at a low temperature, then the heat pump compressor increases the temperature of that heat.
+In the condenser, the hot liquid's heat is transferred to your heating and hot water circuits.
 So you can use it to warm up your home.

 In the summer, an air-to-air heat pump can be operated in reverse.
 So it can be used like an air-conditioning unit to provide cool air for your home.